kind2-mc/cocospec_tcm_experiments/README.md

   each component, the most readable being usually `dot.pdf`.

 * `kind2`: Kind 2 binaries for linux and OSX.

+* `logic`: a running example `ml.lus` showcasing mode-based contracts, along with its graph of reachable modes `graph.pdf`.

 * `scripts`: scripts used by the `Makefile`.